|Photo source: Wikimedia Commons|

-As I spoke about in an earlier post one of the spiritual difficulties I've had and still battle against is passivity.
+One of the spiritual difficulties I've struggled with over the years and still battle against is passivity.
 The problem with passivity is that it can look so good on the surface but it can keep you from taking direct action to solve a problem.
 This excessive passivity sometimes excuses itself under the guise of "surrendering things to God".
 It talks about problems but struggles when it's time to take action because it is apathetic and doesn't really want to disturb itself or because it is overwhelmed and doesn't know where to start.

 So, what exactly is passivity?
 And why is it such a negative thing at times?